neuropsychology/AffectiveTask/README.md

 ### Stimuli Selection

 Currently, there are 60 NAPS images selected for the AffectiveTask.
-Please refer to the *stimuli_list.csv*.
+Please refer to the `stimuli_list.csv`.

-All the of the selected stimuli belong to the **People/Faces Category**.
+All selected stimuli belong to the **People/Faces Category**.
 Half of them are categorized as *Neutral* and the other half as *Negative*.

 We have plotted the affective ratings of 60 selected stimuli; the ratings include **valence** (ranging from highly negative to highly positive), **arousal**
 (ranging from relaxed/unaroused to excited/aroused), and **approach–avoidance** (ranging from a tendency to avoid to a tendency to approach a stimulus)